 Examples Explanation/Description SPEED Expressions can be as simple as a constant or a variable.
 MAX (IN0:=A, IN1:=B) Expressions can also be a function call.
 The result from this expression is either A or B depending on which is larger.
 A B + MIN(IN0:=C, IN1:=D) Expressions can be as complex as needed.
-Result: B is added to the minimum value of C or D, the result is then multiplied by A.
+Result: A is multiplied by B and then that result is added to the minimum value of C or D.